alexpaschoaletto/zephyr/samples/subsys/server/cbs/README.rst

    * - SWT_AY
      - the CBS thread left the CPU due to preemption or ending job execution.

+The server deadline recalculates whenever the budget is restored - that is, when either the condition is met (B_COND) or it simply runs out (B_ROUT).
+In the first case, the deadline will be set as job arrival instant + CBS period, whereas in the latter it will be simply postponed by the CBS period.

 Building and Running
 ********************